You are at the top of the page

 View this document in high definition in this Gigapixel image, created in partnership with Google Arts & Culture.

-Watch Footage of the Tower of London Bombed (1941)
+Watch footage of the Tower of London bombed (1941)

 The video shows the Tower of London the day after a heavy air raid.
 One of the towers was bombed, causing part of it to collapse.
 This original footage features shots of piles of rubble in the Moat and Civil Defence Workers scrambling over ruins.